The 10 Best Water Parks in Florida for 2026

 8. Island H2O Live!
 (Kissimmee)

-The newest major water park in the Orlando market leans into technology.
 Every ride tracks your experience through a wristband that connects to an app, letting you create custom playlists for the speakers on certain rides, share ride videos on social media, and earn points.
 Teens and young adults in particular gravitate toward this interactive layer.

 The ride collection is modern and solid.
 Follow Me Falls, a family raft ride that plays your custom music as you descend, is a nice touch.
 The park is smaller than Volcano Bay or Aquatica but less crowded as a result.